knbz/security-advisor/custom.md

 # Custom findings
 {: #setup_custom}

-{{site.data.keyword.security-advisor_short}} enables you to integrate your existing custom security tools, whether open source, custom developed, or third-party services.
-By integrating third-party findings you're able to bring all of your security tools and findings in to one dashboard where you can monitor ciritcal security events.
+With {{site.data.keyword.security-advisor_short}}, you can integrate your existing custom security tools, whether open source, custom developed, or third-party services.
+By integrating third-party findings, you're able to bring all of your security tools and findings in to one dashboard where you can monitor critical security events.
 {: shortdesc}